jlinoff/jlinoff.github.io/README.md

 This version works in python2 and python3 and can be compatible with openssl.

 * The project is available [here](https://github.com/eSentire/lock_files).

+## myVault
+myVault is a user friendly secure records manager it is much easier to use that `qspm` and it works better on mobile devices.

+The webapp can be found [here](https://jlinoff.github.io/myvault/index.html).
+THe documentation can be found [here](https://jlinoff.github.io/myvault/help/index.html).

 ## Quantum Safe Password Manager
 The quantum safe password manager (`qspm`) is a single page application (SPA) demonstration